smart-on-fhir/health-cards/docs/index.md

 }
 ```

-In the response, an optional repeating `resourceLink` parameter can capture the link between hosted FHIR resources and their derived representations within the verifiable credential's `.credentialSubject.fhirBundle`, allowing the health wallet to explictily understand these correspondences between `bundledResource` and `hostedResource`, without baking details about the hosted endpoint into the signed credential:
+In the response, an optional repeating `resourceLink` parameter can capture the link between any number of hosted FHIR resources and their derived representations within the verifiable credential's `.credentialSubject.fhirBundle`, allowing the health wallet to explictily understand these correspondences between `bundledResource` and `hostedResource`, without baking details about the hosted endpoint into the signed credential:

 ```json
 {